About AdWords Smart Bidding

-Description: AdWords can optimize bids based on similar attributes across products such as price, condition, brand, and product category.
+Description: AdWords can optimise bids based on similar attributes across products such as price, condition, brand and product category.

 Example: For a retailer selling outdoor gear, bids may be adjusted if you add a new tent to your product data that is similar to other tents that have a high conversion likelihood.

-Description: AdWords can optimize bids based on the strength and quantity of an app’s reviews.
+Description: AdWords can optimise bids based on the strength and quantity of an app’s reviews.

 Example: For a fitness brand, bids may be adjusted if an app has many excellent reviews and is more likely to result in an install.

-Description: AdWords can optimize bids based on how your product price compares to other advertisers who are participating in the same auctions that you are.
+Description: AdWords can optimise bids based on how your product price compares to other advertisers who are participating in the same auctions that you are.

 Example: For a cookware retailer, bids may be adjusted if you’re offering a strong deal on a knife set compared to other advertisers.

-Description: AdWords can optimize bids based on seasonal performance trends during different times of year.
+Description: AdWords can optimise bids based on seasonal performance trends during different times of year.